 The construction of PNG's 2nd FRL and other reports such as REDD+ technical Annex and GHG inventory for the LULUCF sector were based on IPCC methodology.
-PNG used the 2006 IPCC Guidelines and Good Practice Guidelines for the LULUCF sector as a basis for estimating anthropogenic forest-related GHG and removals resulting from changes in carbon stocks in forest land converted to other land-use categories (Deforestation), forest land remaining forest land (Forest degradation) and non-forest land to forest land (Carbon stock enhancement)4.
+PNG used the 2006 IPCC Guidelines and Good Practice Guidelines for the LULUCF sector as a basis for estimating anthropogenic forest-related GHG and removals resulting from changes in carbon stocks in forest land converted to other land-use categories (Deforestation), forest land remaining forest land (Forest degradation) and non-forest land to forest land (Carbon stock enhancement)6.
 Forest land was stratified by forest type and type of disturbance.
-Historical annual emissions were estimated using emission factors5 appropriate to various forest strata,
+Historical annual emissions were estimated using emission factors7 appropriate to various forest strata, derived from scientific literature and the 2006 IPCC Guidelines, and activity data obtained through the Collect Earth assessment8.

-3 Decision 4/CP.15
+5 Decision 4/CP.15

-4 see BUR section 2.4.4. for details on LULUCF
+6 see BUR section 2.4.4. for details on LULUCF